robotology/icub-tests/README.md

     testrunner --verbose --test plugins/CameraTest.so --param "--from right_camera.ini" --environment "--robotname icubSim"
 ```

-This runs the icubSim right camera with the paramteres specified in the `right_camera.ini` which can be found in `icub-tests/suits/contexts/icubSim` folder.
+This runs the icubSim right-camera test with the parameters specified in the `right_camera.ini` which can be found in `icub-tests/suits/contexts/icubSim` folder.
-Notice that the environment parameter `--robotname icubSim` is used to locate the correct context (for this examples is `icubSim`) and also to update the variables
-loaded from the `right_camera.ini` file.
+Notice that the environment parameter `--robotname icubSim` is used to locate the correct context (for this examples is `icubSim`) and also to update the variables loaded from the `right_camera.ini` file.

-#Running multiple tests using a test suite and fixture manager
+## Running multiple tests using a test suite and fixture manager

-You can update one the existing suite XML file to add your test case plug-in and its parameters or create a new test suite which keeps all the relevant test cases.
+You can update one of the existing suite XML files to add your test case plug-in and its parameters or create a new test suite which keeps all the relevant test cases.
 For example the `basic-icubSim.xml` test suite keeps the basic tests for cameras and motors:

 ```xml